-We're excited to make our content available to you on more platforms you want to access.
-Recent research has indicated that AMI's core audience, the blind and partially sighted community, regularly incorporates podcasts as part of its media consumption.
+We're excited to make our content available to you on even more platforms.
+Recent research has indicated that AMI's core audience, the blind and partially sighted community, regularly incorporate podcasts as part of its media consumption.
 More than one-quarter of surveyed participants confirmed that they spend approximately one hour listening to podcasts each day – and that number is growing.

 What platforms are AMI-audio podcasts available on?